octopus-network/octopus-appchain-anchor/README.md

 ### Withdraw reward

 A validator or deleagtor can withdraw their benefit in latest eras at any time.
-The earliest era in which they can withdraw is limited by `maximum_era_count_of_unwithdrawed_benefit` of `protocol settings`.
+The earliest era in which they can withdraw is limited by `maximum_era_count_of_unwithdrawn_benefit` of `protocol settings`.

 ### Manage appchain lifecycle